Grandparents Visitation Rights Law Firm Chicago, IL

 The permanence of a court decision is typically a few months at a minimum, but for young children in particular it is possible and likely that the court will update the custody and visitation arrangements if a parent requests an update.

 The ultimate struggle over child custody and visitation rights is generally between the two parents of the child.
 However, grandparents often step in when one parent is incapacitated or cannot properly care for a child.
 In cases where both parents are incapacitated, a grandparent may even win sole custody of the child with limited visitation rights given to the two parents.

 If the grandparents feel that they need visitation rights in order to help the child properly develop and that they have legitimate fears about whether or not they will be able to see the child, courts may rule in favor of the grandparents and provide visitation rights.
 If this sounds like a situation you are currently in, then contact an attorney from our Chicago, IL grandparents visitation rights law firm right away.

 Myth #5: Courts Care Most About the Parent’s Needs

 The attorneys from our IL grandparents visitation rights law firm knows that courts do not care most about the parent’s needs.
 Instead, courts care most about the needs of the child and what living arrangement will be in their best interest.
 The “best interests of the child” is considered the standard in family law courts.
 The child’s best interests are determined by looking at who can provide the best physical, emotional, and developmental support to the child.

 We understand how difficult this process can be and we will be with you every step of the way.
 We will help you find the arrangement that works for you, your ex-partner, and most importantly your child.
-For more information on custody arrangements and visitation arrangements, please contact the attorneys at Hurst, Robin & Kay, LLC, a Chicago grandparents visitation rights law firm you can trust.
+For more information on custody arrangements and visitation arrangements, please contact the attorneys at Hurst, Robin, Kay & Allen, LLC, a Chicago grandparents visitation rights law firm you can trust.